Summary and Schedule

 Git

-We recommend installing git via the Git for Windows installer at https://gitforwindows.org/.
-The installer is going to ask a lot of questions, so we recommend using The Carpentries checklist for workshop participants.
+We recommend installing git via the Git for Windows installer.
+The installer is going to ask a lot of questions, so we recommend using The Carpentries instructions for workshop participants.

 Test your installation

-To test that you have git installed, you can go to your taskbar at
+To test that you have git installed, open your command line by

 to